Page to be developed; ideas and comments are welcome.

 ▸ Letter by Auguste Walras to his son Léon of 6 February 1859: “Une chose qui me plaît parfaitement dans le plan de ton travail, c’est le projet que tu as et que j’approuve de tous points, de te maintenir dans les limites les plus inoffensives à l’égard de M.M. les propriétaires.
 Cela est très sage et très facile à observer.
 Il faut faire de l’économie politique comme on ferait de l’acoustique ou de la mécanique.”
 Compare L. Modeste Leroy, Auguste Walras, sa vie son œuvre, Paris, 1923, p.
 289); quoted in: Marx und die klassische Nationökonomie / Henryk Grossman, ibidem, p.
 30); tentative translation: ”One thing pleases me wholeheartedly in the design of your thesis, that is the intention you have and which I approve on all levels, to remain within the least offensive limits in relation to the misters owners.
 That is very wise and easy to maintain.
 We have to deal with political economy like we do with accoustics or mechanics.”

-Thus, the bourgeois-academics of political economy, claiming universal science, start from the bourgeois preoccupations and prejudices of the past; while the Marxians, which openly claim to represent a restrictive class science, develop a universal science for the future.
+Thus, the bourgeois-academics of political economy, claiming universal science, start from the bourgeois preoccupations and prejudices of the past; while the non-academic Marxians, while openly claiming to start from a restrictive class science, develop a universal science for the future.

-4. The 1968 arguments, however interesting they are, have not yet been attested (most probably they came from “situationists” and maybe later “communisators”).
+5. The 1968 arguments, however interesting they are, have not yet been attested (most probably they came from “situationists”).

 © Allthough the Communist Left in general abstained from claiming copyrights or rights on “intellectuel property”, some publications on this site might be copyrighted; if they are, their use is free for personal consultation only.
 Non-copyrighted material, provided for non-commercial use only, can be freely distributed.
 Including a reference to this source is appreciated, as well as a notification.
 As for commercial use, please contact us.